Articles Types

 To perform a high-quality analysis, the Authors are requested to follow some specific guidelines:

-• Authors have to clearly state objectives and pre-defined eligibility criteria for studies (e.g., inclusion and exclusion criteria, etc.)
+- Authors have to establish pre-defined eligibility criteria for studies (e.g., inclusion and exclusion criteria, etc.).

-• The methodology should be accurate and reproducible
+- The methodology should be accurate and reproducible and must indicate which databases were searched.

-• Authors have to conduct a systematic search that aims at identifying all relevant studies on the topic analyzed
+- Authors have to conduct a systematic search that aims to identify all relevant studies on the topic analyzed.
+The study selection process, including how disagreements about study inclusion was handled, should be accurately described.

 • CASE REPORT / CASE SERIES (WITH ACCOMPANYING LITERATURE REVIEW)